martong/ycm_extra_conf.jsondb/README.md

 ##Setup
 ### Set up the environment
-These settings are common to all of you vim projects.
+These settings are common to all of your vim projects.
 ```
 % export PYTHONPATH=$PYTHONPATH:/path/to/this/repo
 ```